FranciscoFHDias/ProjectOne/README.md

 ## Overview

-A classic arcade game which the player aims to shoot an invading alien armada.

-The player can only move left or right.
+A classic arcade game which the player aims to shoot an invading alien armada.The player can only move left or right.
 The aliens also move from left to right, and down each time they reach the side of the screen.
 Bombs will also drop towards the player.

 The player will win when all aliens die.
 The aim is for the player to achieve the highest score possible by killing aliens or destroying bombs before either destroying all aliens, being destroyed by a bomb, or allowing the aliens to reach the planet.

-## Brief
+## Project Brief and Technical Requirements

 * Design logic for player to be able to clear at least one wave of aliens and display the score at end of the game,
 * Use semantic markup for HTML and CSS (adhere to best practices),